 Before You Apply

-In order to prove their eligibility, households must complete AAA Scholarship Foundation’s application and provide supporting documentation (including proof of income) by the stated deadline.
+In order to prove their eligibility, households must complete AAA Scholarship Foundation’s application and provide supporting documentation by the stated deadline.
 The households must meet both the state and AAA’s requirements.

 After You Apply

-Initial processing of applications is generally completed in 10-12 weeks after submission.
+During our busiest times of the year, initial processing of applications may take up to 10-12 weeks after submission.
 AAA Scholarship Foundation will email you if there is any additional documentation or information needed to make a determination.
 Please check the status of your application and your email box regularly.
 If your status is “On Hold,” we have sent you an email.
-Please respond to it by the deadline stated on the email.
+Please respond to it by the deadline stated in the email.

 Once a Determination is Made

-Once ALL required documentation has been received, the application fee (if applicable) has been paid, and processing is complete, you will be notified by first-class mail of our determination in 4-6 weeks.
+Once ALL required documentation has been received, the application fee (if applicable) has been paid, and processing is complete, you will be notified of our determination in 4-6 weeks.

 If eligible, you must confirm your acceptance of the scholarship